wmo-im/et-acdm/website/docs/terms-of-reference.md

-# Terms of Refernece
+# Terms of Reference

 (a) Take responsibility for metadata and data management issues in support of [and enabling] the scientific and operational objectives of GAW;

-(b) Work with the SAGs, WMO expert teamsand partners to establish harmonized data management guidelines, including standardized data formats to allow for adequate (seamless) interoperability;
+(b) Work with the SAGs, WMO expert teams and partners to establish harmonized data management guidelines, including standardized data formats to allow for adequate (seamless) interoperability;